1truong9song9hiep8/english-notes/Chapter03-Clauses_And_Phrases/Phrases_And_Clauses_Of_Causes_Or_Reason.md

 Ex: She stayed at home because she was sick. -> She stayed at home because of being sick.

 ## EXERCISES
-I. Complete the sentences with either because or because of.
+I. Complete the sentences with either **because** or **because of**.
-1. We delayed our trip _______________ the bad weather.
+1. We delayed our trip **because of** the bad weather.
-2. Sue’s eyes were red ____________ she had been crying.
+2. Sue’s eyes were red **because** she had been crying.
-3. My mother is always complaining ___________ the untidiness of my room.
+3. My mother is always complaining **because of** the untidiness of my room.
-4. The water in most river is unsafe to drink ________________ it’s polluted.
+4. The water in most river is unsafe to drink **because**  it’s polluted.
-5. The trees were bend over ________________ the wind.
+5. The trees were bend over **because of** the wind.
-6. You can’t enter this secure area _________________you don’t have an official permit.
+6. You can’t enter this secure area **because** you don’t have an official permit.
-7. It’s unsafe to travel in that country_______________the ongoing civil war.
+7. It’s unsafe to travel in that country **because of** the ongoing civil war.
-8. Several people in the crowd became ill and fainted__________________ the extreme heat.
+8. Several people in the crowd became ill and fainted **because** the extreme heat.
-9. Mark didn’t go to work yesterday _____________ he didn’t feel well.
+9. Mark didn’t go to work yesterday **because** he didn’t feel well.
-10. We couldn’t get into the disco__________________the enormous crowd.
+10. We couldn’t get into the disco **because of** the enormous crowd.

 II.
 Match the two halves of the sentence.
 Then write the full sentence, using the word in brackets.
 Add commas where necessary.
-III.
-Rewrite these sentences, using because.
-1. Due to the cold weather, we stayed home.
-2. Most people hear jogging is a good exercise, so they begin to jog.
-3. People like to live in this country because of its healthy climate.
-4. A computer can be used for various purposes, so it becomes very popular nowadays.
-5. Stacey retired in 1987, partly because of ill health.
-6. We were late for the meeting due to the heavy traffic.
-7. Harry had to stay in hospital because of his broken leg.
-8. Our leader couldn’t attend the meeting, so it was canceled.
-9. The young couple decided not to buy the house because of its dilapidated condition.
-10. I always enjoyed mathematics in high school, so I decided to major in it in college.
-IV.
-Change clauses of reason to phrases of reason.
-1. Jim had to give up jogging because he had sprained his ankle severely.
-2. The water in most rivers is unsafe to drink because it’s polluted.
-3. We had to stay in London an extra day because it was foggy at the airport.
-4. Bill has to do all of the cooking and cleaning because his wife is ill.
-5. We all have received the best of everything because our parents are generous.
-6. I couldn’t get to sleep last night because it was noisy in the next apartment.
-7. John has to sit in the front row in class because he has poor eyesight.
-8. We stopped our car because the traffic lights turned red.
-9. She couldn’t see the road because the wall was too high.
-10. We postponed our trip because the driving conditions were bad.
-11. Sarah will not walk across a bridge because she’s afraid of heights.
-12. Mark’s doctor has advised him to exercise regularly because he is overweight.
 A
 1. Yesterday was a public day
 2. We didn’t want to wake anybody up